 Before the first acupuncture session, Dr. Donofro will meet with you and your pet to gather medical history, review lab work and radiographs, and perform a comprehensive physical examination.
 During this evaluation, Dr. Donofro will form a customized treatment plan for your pet and answer any questions you may have.
 One of our Client Service Coordinators will then schedule your pet’s treatments.

-The frequency, intensity, and duration of your pet’s acupuncture treatments will depend upon their age, health, and/or the type and severity of the problem their experiencing.
+The frequency, intensity, and duration of your pet’s acupuncture treatments will depend upon their age, health, and/or the type and severity of the problem they're experiencing.
 For example, patients visiting us for wellness treatments may only come as needed for the relaxation and health benefits acupuncture provides.
 Our patients with acute medical issues, on the other hand, may require a few treatments until long term positive results are seen.
 If your pet has a painful condition, Dr. Donofro will address this in conjunction with acupuncture to insure your pet is comfortable until the effects of acupuncture treatments are prolonged.
 Pets with chronic problems are often scheduled for weekly treatments for several weeks and gradually started on a maintenance program.

 During acupuncture sessions at Los Robles, Dr. Donofro will insert small, thin needles into points along your pet’s torso, legs, and paws.
 The needles stimulate nerves, resulting in increased blood circulation to injured or diseased areas of the body.
 They also ease muscle spasms and signal the release of important hormones that facilitate pain relief.
 It is common for Dr. Donofro to also use an infrared laser during these treatments.
 The laser’s beam gently stimulates points that need to be addressed but may be too sensitive for traditional acupuncture.